vboyev-MSFT/defender-docs/defender-for-iot/review-security-initiatives.md

 [Security initiatives](/security-exposure-management/exposure-insights-overview#security-initiatives) offer a focused, metric-driven way of tracking exposure in specific security areas using security initiatives.

-Microsoft Defender for IoT in the Defender portal allows you to review security initiatives dedicated to OT and enterprise IoT device security.
+Microsoft Defender for IoT in the Defender portal allows you to review Microsoft Security Exposure Management security initiatives dedicated to OT and enterprise IoT device protection.

 In this article, you learn how to review security initiatives so that your security teams can prioritize, discover, and validate OT-related security findings across your sites.

 [!INCLUDE [defender-iot-preview](../includes//defender-for-iot-defender-public-preview.md)]

-### OT Security initiative
+## OT Security initiative

 The **OT Security** initiative improves your OT site security posture by monitoring and protecting OT environments in the organization, and employing network layer monitoring.
 This initiative identifies devices and ensures that systems are working correctly, and data is protected.